Chandler Whitmer: Coaching career

 In 2019, Whitmer got his first career coaching job, joining the Ohio State Buckeyes as a graduate assistant.
 In 2020, he joined the Clemson Tigers as a graduate assistant.
 Ahead of the 2021 season, Whitmer got his first NFL coaching job, as he was hired by the Los Angeles Chargers as an offensive quality control coach.
 On February 2, 2024, he was hired by the Atlanta Falcons to be the team's pass game specialist for the upcoming season.
 Ahead of the 2025 season, Whitmer was hired by the Indiana Hoosiers to serve as the team's co-offensive coordinator and quarterbacks coach following the departure of Tino Sunseri.
+At Indiana, Whitmer was quarterbacks coach for Fernando Mendoza, who won the Heisman Trophy as part of Indiana's national championship season.

+On February 3, 2026, Whitmer was hired by the Tampa Bay Buccaneers to serve as the team's quarterbacks coach.